asim-raza665/asim-raza665.github.io/_projects/university-admission-system.md

 student's program preferences and available seats.
 Students not allocated to any program are placed on a **waitlist**.

+### GUI Enhancement (Exhibition Update)

+For the university exhibition, the project was upgraded from a purely console-based tool to include a graphical interface, on request from the course supervisor to make the demonstration more accessible to
+visitors:

+- A landing dashboard shows total programs, total seats, and total applicants as summary cards
+- A portal selection screen lets users choose between Student, Faculty, and Admin, each with a distinct accent color
+- Each portal has its own dashboard with quick-stat cards (e.g. applicants, programs, seats) and a sidebar/menu of actions as buttons instead of numbered console options
+- Tables are used to display all programs, all students, and program details (duration, seats, remaining seats, credit hours) in a readable grid format
+- The GUI calls directly into the existing Business Logic Layer, so no admission rules, merit calculations, or fee logic were duplicated or changed — only the presentation layer was extended

 ### OOP Concepts Demonstrated

 - **Classes and Objects** — Student, Program, Subject, Department,